By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Officers for 2026 are President Kaden Halboth, Executive Vice President Maddie Primis, Vice President of Programming/Treasurer Jacob Swibel, Vice President of Community Service Rory Kennealy, Vice President of Membership Cole McGreevy and Vice President of Administration/Secretary Robbie Rychlik.
 Contact Halboth for more information at kohalbot@syr.edu.

-The Falk College Sportsbook Analytics Club was founded in 2019 in response to one of the fastest growing industries in the nation.
+The Falk College Sportsbook Analytics Club was founded in response to one of the fastest growing industries in the nation.
 The club and its members continue to explore, learn, and discuss the ever-changing landscape of sport prediction markets, such as legalized sports betting and daily fantasy sports.
 The club has annually expanded both in membership and in programming.
-In addition to discussion about the industry’s news and latest trends, the club holds workshops and competitions.
+In addition to discussion about the industry’s news and latest trends, the club has introduced workshops and competitions.
 They also host guest speakers from around the sport industry throughout the academic year.

 Students from all SU majors are welcome to join the club and attend weekly meetings.